 Righteousness from God through Jesus

-- But now, the righteousness of God was – and is – made known apart from the law, being testified of by the law and the prophets;
+- But now, the righteousness of God has been made known apart from the law, being testified of by the law and the prophets;

 - the righteousness of God through faith in Jesus the Anointed for all the men who believe.
 For there’s no distinction,

-- for all have sinned and fall short of the glory of God,
+- for all sinned and fall short of the glory of God,

-- being made righteous by His grace through the liberating ransom payment(11)“the liberating ransom payment” is one word in Greek, typically translated “redemption”.
-It properly refers to a released secured by paying a ransom. in Jesus the Anointed,
+- being made righteous by His freely given grace through the repurchase payment11“repurchase payment” is one word in Greek, typically translated “redemption”.
+It properly refers to the price paid to “buy back” something that had been lost. in Jesus the Anointed,

-- who God set forth as a propitiation through faith in His blood for a demonstration of His righteousness, by the forbearance of God through the overlooking of sins which were – and are – previously committed,
+- who God set forth as a propitiation through faith in His blood for a demonstration of His righteousness, by the forbearance of God through the overlooking of sins which have been previously committed,

 - for the demonstration of His righteousness in the present season, for Him to be righteous and to make righteous the man whose faith is in Jesus.